-The net proceeds from each issue of Notes will be used to repay short-term and/or long-term debt of the Group and to fund the general corporate purposes of the Issuer.
+An amount equal to the net proceeds from each issue of Notes will be used to repay short-term and/or long-term debt of the Group and to fund the general corporate purposes of the Issuer.
 If, in respect of any particular issue, there is a particular identified use of proceeds, this will be stated in the applicable Final Terms.